Abdul Carter

-Abdul Jabar Carter (born October 3, 2003) is an American professional football linebacker for the New York Giants of the National Football League (NFL).
-He played college football for the Penn State Nittany Lions, earning unanimous All-American and Big Ten Defensive Player of the Year honors in 2024.
-Carter was selected by the Giants third overall in the 2025 NFL draft.
+Abdul Jabar Carter (born October 3, 2003) is an American professional football outside linebacker for the New York Giants of the National Football League (NFL).
+He played college football for the Penn State Nittany Lions and was selected by the Giants third overall in the 2025 NFL draft.

 Early life

 Carter was born on October 3, 2003, in Philadelphia, Pennsylvania, growing up in North Philadelphia.
 He attended La Salle College High School in Wyndmoor, Pennsylvania.
 As a senior, he made 78 tackles with 10 tackles for loss.
 Carter was rated a four-star recruit and committed to play college football for Penn State over offers from South Carolina and Ole Miss.
 Following the end of his senior season, he played in the Big 33 Football Classic.

 As a native of North Philadelphia, Carter grew up a fan of the Philadelphia Eagles, attending their Super Bowl LIX victory in New Orleans with his father in 2025.